• STAR-Click Nascent Transcript Capture Kit

 2. RNA quality control: Nanodrop, Agilent 2100 Bioanalyzer or other equivalent products;

-3. Other materials: phosphate buffer, anhydrous ethanol, sterile ultrapure water, sterile enzyme-free water, low adsorption pipette tips, PCR tubes, magnetic rack, PCR instrument, etc.
+3. Other materials: phosphate buffer, anhydrous ethanol, sterile ultrapure water, sterile enzyme-free water, low-adsorption pipette tips, PCR tubes, magnetic stand, PCR instrument, etc.

 Experimental process: Steps: